Step Inside: GEHA Field at Arrowhead Stadium – Home of the Chiefs

 As one of the first stadiums constructed after the AFL-NFL merger, Arrowhead was a leader in stadium design.
 It introduced the use of arrows on the yard markers at the goal line (which eventually became a requirement throughout the NFL) and was the first to be a part of the two-stadium Truman Sports Complex, which also includes Kauffman Stadium, home of the Kansas City Royals.

-GEHA (pronounced G.E.H.A) acquired the naming rights to the stadium in March of 2021 and has a contractual length of 10 years.
+GEHA (pronounced G.E.H.A, which stands for Government Employees Health Association) acquired the naming rights to the stadium in March of 2021 and has a contractual length of 10 years.

 Arrowhead Stadium is known for the substantial home-field advantage it gives the Chiefs.
 A 2013 game between the Chiefs and Raiders resulted in a Guinness World Record for loudest stadium, with a sustained noise level of 137.5 decibels.
 The Seahawks broke that record less than three months later, but fans of the Chiefs would not be denied, reclaiming the title on a Monday Night Football contest against the New England Patriots, climbing all the way to 142.2 decibels.